-This loan is one of the two nonconventional (or government) loans available today.
-Like a conventional loan, VA loans are issued by private lenders like banks or mortgage companies, but they’re insured by the government.
-VA loans are specifically guaranteed by the Department of Veterans Affairs.
-That means the VA agrees to repay a portion of the loan to the bank if you don’t make your payments (default) or if you face losing your home (foreclosure).
+This just means the government will agree to repay a portion of the loan to the bank if you don’t make your payments (default) or if you face losing your home (foreclosure).

 Here are some of the key features and benefits of a VA loan:

-- You won’t have to pay Private Mortgage Insurance (PMI).
+You won’t have to pay Private Mortgage Insurance (PMI).
 Since the loans are backed by the government, you can kiss PMI goodbye!
 PMI can range from 0.5% to 2.25% of your loan.
 So for a $200,000 loan, if your PMI rate was 1% that would mean an additional $166 to your mortgage payment each month!

-- There’s no minimum credit score requirement.
-But lenders still look for borrowers with a credit score of 620 or higher.
+There’s no minimum credit score requirement.
+But lenders typically still look for borrowers with a credit score of 620 or higher.
 Although we believe your ideal credit score would be zero—because that means you have no debt!—be aware that no credit score might put lenders on edge when it comes to giving you a loan.

 You don’t need to be a first-time home buyer in order to get a VA loan.
 As long as you pay it off each time, you can use the benefit again and again.

 Bankruptcy and foreclosure won’t permanently affect your chances.
 If you’ve filed for bankruptcy or gone through a foreclosure, you can still qualify for a VA loan after two years have passed from the date of the bankruptcy or foreclosure.

 This all sounds great so far, right?
 But if you dig a little deeper, you’ll find some serious problems with this type of loan.

-First, the zero down payment is not really an advantage; it’s a dangerous trap.
-In that scenario, a small shift in the housing market might leave you owing more on your home than its market value.
+The zero down payment leaves you vulnerable.
+A small shift in the housing market might leave you owing more on your home than its market value!
 That means you could get stuck with the home until the market recovers or take a financial loss if you have to sell the house in a hurry.

-You’re required to pay a funding fee between 1.25% to 3.3% of the loan amount.
-On a $300,000 loan, that fee can be anywhere from $3,750 to $9,900.
+You’re required to pay a VA loan funding fee between 1.25% and 3.3% of the loan amount.7 On a $300,000 loan, that fee can be anywhere from $3,750 to $9,900.
 And the fee is usually included in the loan, so it increases your monthly payment and adds to the interest you pay over the life of the loan.
 Plus, you might need to factor in origination fees from the lender.
 Yikes!

 The lower interest rates on VA loans are deceptive.
 While interest rates for 30-year VA loans are usually equal to or slightly lower than 30-year conventional fixed-rate loans, neither loan is a good option.
 Both will end up costing you much more in interest over the life of the loan than their 15-year counterparts.
-And more often than not, you can get a lower interest rate on a 15-year fixed-rate conventional loan than you can on a 15-year VA loan.
+Plus, you’re more likely to get a lower interest rate on a 15-year fixed-rate conventional loan than on a 15-year VA loan.
 We can prove it.

-But what if you decided to save up a 20% down payment on that home and go with a 15-year fixed-rate conventional mortgage instead?
-Well first, you’d end up with a better interest rate at around 4.125%, and you would also have no PMI.
-Your monthly payment would be around $1,194, saving you hundreds of dollars each month.
+So, what if you decided to save up a 20% down payment on a $200,000 home and went with a 15-year fixed-rate conventional mortgage instead?

 |DESCRIPTION||15-YEAR VA LOAN||15-YEAR FIXED RATE|

-If you’re looking for an experienced lender who will help answer all your mortgage questions and equip you to make the best decision for you and your family, we recommend Churchill Mortgage.
+If you’re looking for an experienced lender who will help answer all your mortgage questions and equip you to make the best decision for you and your family, check out Churchill Mortgage.
 For more than 25 years, their mortgage experts have coached hundreds of thousands of people on how to buy a home the right way.